People's Volunteer Army: Allegations of mind control

 In a summary published in 1963, Edgar Schein gave a background history of the precursor origins of the brainwashing phenomenon:

 Thought reform contains elements which are evident in Chinese culture (emphasis on interpersonal sensitivity, learning by rote and self-cultivation); in methods of extracting confessions well known in the Papal Inquisition (13th century) and elaborated through the centuries, especially by the Russian secret police; in methods of organizing corrective prisons, mental hospitals and other institutions for producing value change; in methods used by religious sects, fraternal orders, political elites or primitive societies for converting or initiating new members.
 Thought reform techniques are consistent with psychological principles but were not explicitly derived from such principles.

 Mind-control theories from the Korean War era came under criticism in subsequent years.
 According to forensic psychologist Dick Anthony, the CIA invented the concept of "brainwashing" as a propaganda strategy to undercut communist claims that American POWs in Korean communist camps had voluntarily expressed sympathy for communism.
 Anthony stated that definitive research demonstrated that fear and duress, not brainwashing, caused western POWs to collaborate.
 He argued that the books of Hunter (whom he identified as a secret CIA "psychological warfare specialist" passing as a journalist) pushed the CIA brainwashing theory onto the general public.

-In addition, Herbert Brownell Jr., the Attorney General of the United States, once said publicly that "if American prisoners of war cooperate with the Communist Party during their imprisonment in North Korea, they will face charges of treason that may carry out the death penalty.
+In addition, Herbert Brownell Jr., the Attorney General of the United States, once said publicly that "if American prisoners of war cooperate with the Communist Party during their imprisonment in North Korea, they will face charges of treason that may carry the death penalty.
 Moreover, the United States official wrote a statement saying: "Those who cooperate with Communists and sign false confessions should be quickly removed from the army, not honored."
-In addition to threats and pressure by the U.S. government and military, prisoners of war also face great psychological pressure from the impact of their families.
+In addition to threats and pressure by the U.S. government and military, prisoners of war also face great psychological pressure from the impact on their families.
 This may explain why many American prisoners of war accused "China of abusing prisoners of war" or why they recanted statements in favor of the People's Republic of China after returning home.